 We can easily generate images in multiple formats and sizes using the

 vite-imagetools plugin.
-However for generating our placeholders we will use our endpoint.
-In theory you can create
+However, for generating our placeholders, we will use our endpoint.
+In theory, you can

 Next in our load function we will call the new endpoint to pull in the placeholders.
 Following